Skitz23/cloudcomputing_aws/VPCME.md

 A private subnet is a subnet within a network that is not publicly accessible from the Internet.
 Devices within a private subnet typically have private IP addresses, which are not routable on the Internet.
 To access devices within a private subnet, users must first connect to a device that is accessible from the Internet, such as a firewall or VPN gateway, and then connect to the private subnet over a secure connection.

 # CIDR
+CIDR (Classless Inter-Domain Routing) is a method of allocating IP addresses and routing Internet Protocol (IP) packets.
+In CIDR, IP addresses are divided into variable-length "prefixes", which are denoted by a slash ("/") followed by a number indicating the length of the prefix.

+CIDR blocks are ranges of IP addresses that are defined using CIDR notation.
+For example, the CIDR block 192.168.0.0/16 represents all IP addresses from 192.168.0.0 to 192.168.255.255, while the CIDR block 10.0.0.0/8 represents all IP addresses from 10.0.0.0 to 10.255.255.255.

+CIDR blocks are used for subnetting, where a larger IP address range is divided into smaller subnets.
+Each subnet is assigned its own CIDR block, which determines the range of IP addresses that can be used by devices within that subnet.

+# Internet gateway